Hamilton (village), New York: Education

+The school district is Hamilton Central School District.
 The Hamilton Central School, located on a 45 acre site off West Kendrick Avenue, is a K–12 educational facility for the village and surrounding town and the communities of Eaton, Madison, Lebanon, and Brookfield.

-Colgate University is in Hamilton.
+Almost all of the land of Colgate University is in Hamilton Village.

 Relationship with Colgate

 Colgate is the largest economic influence in the village: with a population of over 4,000, the village's population is just slightly larger than the size of Colgate's student body, which is just under 3,000.
 Approximately 85 percent of the university's faculty members live within 10 minutes of campus.